International Travel Support

 - For students and faculty/staff participating in a faculty-led short-term education abroad program:

-- If the program is cancelled by CCU before it begins, the university will refund program fees paid by the student participants, but not be responsible for any personal charges (additional airfare costs, passports, visas, etc.) and will not refund the program application fee.
+- If the program is cancelled by CCU before it begins, the university will refund program fees paid by the student participants, but not be responsible for any personal charges (additional airfare costs, passports, visas, etc.) and will not return the non-refundable program application fee.
 Participants will be expected to cooperate with CCU on all processes related to claims for recovery of funds through insurance.

 - Participants will acknowledge that program locations may be adjusted due to changing situations and that such adjustments will not result in any refund of program fees to participants.

-- If the program is cancelled while abroad, CCU will recall participants, adjust return air tickets in cooperation with the participants and potentially AIG, make available alternate housing for participants for the duration of the program and will ensure the academic continuity of individual courses so that the student can complete the respective course(s) or alternate solutions as agreed by the respective academic unit and approved by the Provost.
+- If the program is cancelled while abroad, CCU will recall participants, adjust return air tickets in cooperation with the participants and OnCall International, make available alternate housing for participants for the duration of the program and will ensure the academic continuity of individual courses so that the student can complete the respective course(s) or alternate solutions as agreed by the respective academic unit and approved by the Provost.

 - For students and faculty/staff participating in exchange programs, third party, and international internship programs: